If you haven’t known God personally, here are four principles that will help guide you into a relationship with him:

 You see, this life is not the end of us.
 This life is preparation for eternity.
 We have the freedom to decide where we want to spend eternity: with God or apart from God.

 God thinks you’re so valuable that he wants to spend eternity with you!
 The Bible says, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.”
 (John 17:3) He planned the universe and orchestrated history, including the details of our lives so that we could become his friends.

 So, what prevents us from knowing God personally?

-- Man is sinful and separated from God, so we cannot know him personally or experience his love because of our sin.
+- Humankind is sinful and separated from God, so we cannot know him personally or experience his love because of our sin.

-Visualize God in heaven and man on earth, with a great gulf separating the two.
-Man is continually trying to reach God and establish a personal relationship with him through his own efforts, such as a good life, philosophy, or religion – but he inevitably fails.
+Visualize God in heaven and us on earth, with a great gulf separating us from God.
+Individuals are continually trying to reach God and establish a personal relationship with him through their own efforts, such as a good life, philosophy, or religion – but inevitably they fail.

-- Jesus Christ is God’s only provision for man’s sin.
+- Jesus Christ is God’s only provision for a person’s sin.
 Through him alone can we know God personally and experience God’s love.

 Visualize now that God has bridged the gulf that separates us from him by sending his Son, Jesus Christ, to die on the cross in our place to pay the penalty for our sins.

 Yet it’s not enough just to know these truths…